jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99-leftovers.md

 Consider my speed impediment.
 When a friend was open about her extreme social anxiety, I learned I too could just tell people (or indicate if I couldn't) my speech problems, and wow the bliss.
 There was no mask to wear, no falsehood to maintain.
 I could be honest with others and myself and rarely received any pushback.
 A few times when insurance customers would mock me, I'd politely say, "I'll hang up if you do that again" and they never did.

 ===

+Our misunderstood identity means that when we seek to improve our society—from car insurance processes to medical systems—we debate which ideology to elect rather than asking which technologies we should upgrade.
+Open-source communities face a critical challenge: providing people with technological solutions to their problems.
+By creating products that directly enable individuals to reimagine and reshape their work, learning, and daily experiences, these communities transform ordinary people from passive consumers into active innovators.
+They empower individuals to observe, understand, and evolve solutions specific to their unique challenges.